 Since the skin on the lip is more sensitive than the skin surrounding it, the vertical labret may be slightly more painful than the standard labret piercing.
 However, this piercing is still considered tame.
 Healing time will be around 6 – 8 weeks.

 The jestrum piercing is also known as a vertical Medusa piercing.
 It constitutes a single piercing that begins in the skin above the lip and exits toward the bottom of the actual lip.
 Because the piercing goes through the lip, those with smaller lips might not be able to pull off this look.
 If you’re concerned, talk to a trusted piercer.

 Like the vertical labret, this piercing prefers straight or curved barbells and elicits the aesthetic of a double piercing with the ease of a single procedure.
 The prominent location of the jestrum piercing encourages smaller beads and gems; less is certainly more with this piercing.

 Since the jestrum piercing requires two exit locations, the piercing procedure is fairly complicated.
 Therefore, choose your piercer wisely.
 The two punctures give this piercing a higher pain rating than other lip piercings, but it will be quick.
 Healing time is 6 – 12 weeks, however, the internal puncture may not heal for 6 months.

 Here at FreshTrends, we love lip piercings!
-While you’re trying to decide what lip piercings you want to get, here is some of our favorite lip jewelry for inspiration.
+While you’re trying to decide what lip piercings you want to get, here are some of our favorite lip jewelry for inspiration.